Digital Latin Dialectology (DiLaDi): Tracing Linguistic Variation in the Light of Ancient and Early Medieval Sources

 Introduction

-DiLaDi aims to give a breakthrough impetus to relevant research by involving a group of sources that have so far not been adequately considered in research:
+DiLaDi aims to give a breakthrough impetus to relevant research by involving a group of sources that have so far not been adequately considered.
+These sources include:

 • Original parchment charters of private law from mostly the 7th-8th centuries.

-• These documents are available in large numbers and are very rich in data reflecting linguistic changes.
+• A large number of documents that are very rich in data reflecting linguistic changes.

 Project Implementation

-The project plan will be implemented by a 10-person research group with the help of a large data collection team in international collaboration.
-Within the project framework, the following goals will be achieved:
+The project plan will be implemented by a 10-person research group, supported by a large data collection team in international collaboration.
+Key activities within the project framework include:

-1. At least 50,000 new data forms will be added to the unique LLDB Database.
+1. Adding at least 50,000 new data forms to the unique LLDB Database.

-As a result, this research will allow for a better understanding of the processes that led to the development of Romance languages.
-It will also help determine the linguistic, ethnic, and even cultural features of medieval and modern Europe.
+As a result, this research will allow for a better understanding of the processes that led to the development of Romance languages and determined the linguistic, ethnic, and even cultural features of medieval and modern Europe.

 Financiële details & Tijdlijn